MoneyManager

 Identifying the problem:

-As students transition into adulthood, learning to manage their money now can help them make informed decisions and save for future expenses.
+Learning to manage their money now can help students make informed decisions and save for future expenses.

-Many existing budgeting apps and features can be overwhelming for students who are just starting to manage their personal finances.
+Existing budgeting apps and features can be overwhelming for students just starting to manage their finances.

 Step 2 of 5 – The Research